Three-legged crow

 The three-legged (or tripedal) crow is a mythological creature in various mythologies and arts of East Asia.
 It is believed to inhabit and represent the Sun.

-Evidence of the earliest bird-Sun motif or totemic articles excavated around 5000 BCE. from the lower Yangtze River delta area.
+Evidence of the earliest bird-Sun motif or totemic articles were excavated around 5000 BCE in China.
 This bird-Sun totem heritage was observed in later Yangshao and Longshan cultures.
-Also, in Northeast Asia, artifacts of birds and phoenix observed to be a symbol of leadership was excavated to be around 5500 BCE in Xinle culture and later Hongshan culture from Liao river basin.
+Also, in Northeast Asia, artifacts of birds and phoenix observed to be a symbol of leadership was excavated from around 5500 BCE in Xinle culture and later Hongshan culture from Liao river basin.

 The Chinese have several versions of crow and crow-Sun tales.
 But the most popular depiction and myth of the Sun crow is that of the Yangwu or Jinwu, the "golden crow".
 It has also been found figured on ancient coins from Lycia and Pamphylia.